What is a Therapy Dog – Which Breeds Make the Best Therapy Dog?

 What is a therapy dog?

-They can be of any size and breed, certain breeds are ideal to be therapy dogs though.
-The most important thing which makes an excellent therapy dog is its calm temperament.
+A therapy dog can be of any size and breed, certain breeds are ideal to be therapy dogs though.
+The most important thing that makes an excellent therapy dog is its calm temperament.
 It should allow human interaction because the main objective of a therapy dog is to allow unfamiliar people to interact with it.

 The benefit of Therapy Dogs

-The following are some of the ways these specially-trained dogs can benefit individuals.
+There are countless benefits of a therapy dog and the following are the most common ways these specially-trained dogs can benefit individuals.

 Increased Self-esteem